Legio XVI Flavia Firma Roman Vexillum

 Couldn't load pickup availability

-The Legio XVI Flavia Firma ("firm Flavian legion") was a Roman legion created by Emperor Vespasian in 70 AD, incorporating units from the ill-fated XVI Gallica, which had surrendered during the Batavian revolt.
-The cognomen "Firma" meant "steadfast, not fleeing," an honorary title granted to rehabilitate the honor lost by the previous soldiers.
-Its emblem was a winged Pegasus, although some studies also indicate the lion.
+The Legio XVI Flavia Firma ("firm Flavian legion") was a Roman legion created by Emperor Vespasian in 70 AD, incorporating units from the disgraced XVI Gallica, which had surrendered during the Batavian revolt.
+The cognomen "Firma" meant "steadfast, not fleeing," an honorary title granted to rehabilitate the honor lost by previous soldiers.
+Its emblem was a winged Pegasus, although some studies also indicate a lion.

-After the civil war of the four emperors and the First Jewish–Roman War, the XVI Flavia Firma was assigned to the province of Cappadocia from 71 AD, based in Satala to protect the Euphrates border.
+After the civil war of the four emperors and the first Jewish war, the XVI Flavia Firma was assigned to the province of Cappadocia from 71 AD, based in Satala to protect the Euphrates border.
 It remained there until the end of Trajan's principate, participating in his campaigns against the Parthians (114-117 AD).

 Under Hadrian, the legion was transferred to Samosata in Syria, where it remained permanently in the following centuries.
 During the reign of Lucius Verus, it participated in the reconquest of Mesopotamia against the Parthians (161-166 AD).
-In the 3rd century, it probably fought against the Sassanids during Alexander Severus's campaign.
+In the 3rd century, it probably fought against the Sassanids during the campaign of Alexander Severus.
 In the 4th century, it was still encamped in Sura, Syria, tasked with guarding the eastern limes on the Euphrates.

 -